pbk8s/msbuild-azure/README.md

-Demo repository for deploying .NET based application in AKS using GitHub Actions.
+Demo repository for deploying .NET based application in AKS using Arm-based GitHub Actions runner